-Parkland County’s large landmass and low population density has led to pockets of innovation going largely unnoticed and unsupported.
+Parkland County’s large landmass and low population density have led to pockets of innovation going largely unnoticed and unsupported.
 To address this issue, the county has begun setting itself up as a rural living lab called “The Idea Farm.”
 Parkland County began the project in 2017 by engaging with local stakeholders and conducting a visioning session with Internet providers, heads of other municipalities, private business owners, nonprofits, educators and residents to determine a long-term vision and strategy for connecting innovators throughout the county.
 In the same year, the county began a video series that will continue through 2018 showcasing local innovators, including a skateboard company, an artisan with a global online following and a large-scale indoor farming operation.
 Parkland County also runs a virtual farmers market with corresponding workshops to help local artisans and farmers offer their goods more widely through an online platform.
-Alberta’s NAIT Innovation Centre has also committed a group of students to explore rural technology applications with local businesses in Parkland County over the next two years, with plans to pilot any technology developed in the county.
+Alberta’s NAIT Innovation Centre has also committed a group of students to explore rural technology applications with local businesses in Parkland County, with plans to pilot any technology they developed.

 Borrowing the Internet

 In 2017, Parkland County partnered with the Telus provider and 4 rural county libraries to launch the Borrow the Internet project, which loans out Internet hubs to library members.
 Each hub may be borrowed for one week and works in any area with electricity and cellphone coverage.
-For residents without the necessary devices to run the hubs, the libraries also keep one each to be signed out as necessary.
+For residents without the necessary devices to run the hubs, the libraries also maintain an inventory of tablets and laptops to be signed out as needed.

 In the News